-After working my you-know-what off, I literally had nothing to show for it.
-Other than the fact that her owners didn’t give a PUP about her. *Scowles* But that was pretty evident from the moment we found out she wasn’t microchipped (seriously people, MICROCHIP YOUR PETS!!!).
+After working my you-know-what off to find her owners, I literally had nothing to show for it.
+Other than realizing the fact that her owners didn’t give a PUP about her. *Scowles* But that was pretty evident from the moment we found out she wasn’t microchipped (seriously people, MICROCHIP YOUR PETS!!!).
 But anyway…

 Wait, why not just give the dog to a friend?